livinlicious/autotrinket/README.md

 # AutoTrinket

-**AutoTrinket** is a powerful, priority-based trinket manager for World of Warcraft Classic.
+**AutoTrinket** is a powerful, priority-based trinket manager for World of Warcraft 1.12+.
 It automatically equips your best available trinkets based on a single unified priority list, ensuring you always have your most powerful cooldowns ready to use.

 ## Key Features